Road maintenance activities

 - yearly re-tracing of pavement markings (the yellow and white lines that direct traffic on the roadways).

 Crack sealing is a preventative maintenance treatment applied to the road surface to address pavement distress that occurs as asphalt ages.
 Yearly crack sealing helps prevent water and debris from entering cracks and extends the life of the asphalt.
-For 2019, treatment is scheduled from May 28, 2019 to August 31, 2019 but dates may vary due to weather.
+Treatment is scheduled between May and August; dates may vary due to weather.

 1 Please note that these schedules may be subject to change due to inclement weather or unforeseen circumstances.